psychemedia/middle-english-romances/sir-amadace.md

 Thou schalt wyrke, thro Goddes grace,

 And he schall be with thi."
-Sir Amadas seyd, " Have gud day,
+Sir Amadas seyd, "Have gud day,
 And ye schall fynde me, yf Y may,

 Als trew as mon'mey bee."